pabloprogramador/CustomShellMaui/README.md

-# CustomShellMaui
+# Custom Shell Maui
-Custom pages animation transition.
+Custom pages with animation transition.
 A .NET MAUI library for easily customizable animations of transitions of pages.
+Thanks you https://github.com/jsuarezruiz for inspiring this project.

 The library consists of one NuGet packages: